Conditions

 Mania and Hypomania

-A manic episode is described as a period of one week when an individual is extremely high-spirited or in an irritable mood for most of the days in that week.
-They may also have more energy than usual and display at least three of the following changes in behavior:
+A manic episode is described as a period of one week when an individual is extremely high-spirited or in an irritable mood for most of the days in that given week.
+They may also have more energy than usual and display some of the following behaviors:

 Major Depressive Episodes